Confessions of a Cholera Girl

 (2:15 – 2:21)

 Really?
-Probably.
-They are open 24 hours a day.
-So, you can probably eat anything you want there and probably not everything you want there.
+Actually, probably.
+They’re open 24 hours a day.
+So you can probably eat anything you want there and probably not everything you want there.

 (2:21 – 2:25)

-But if you are hungry.
+But if you’re hungry.
 Yeah.
 Their menu is probably like 24 hours.

 (2:25 – 2:28)